 Maine Traditional Karate: Active Black Belts

 Training to the point where a karateka earns their black belt takes time, effort, dedication and strength of character.
-We honor our black belts for what they have put into their karate training, as well for what they give to other students by sharing their knowledge and expertise.
+It is an honor to have black belts that have dedicated themselves with so much effort put into their karate training.
+They provide a wealth of knowledge and guidance to fellow students.